tilln/jmeter-iso8583/README.md

    Comma-separated list of hexadecimal EMV tag numbers that will be included in the ARQC calculation.
    This may be used to include additional (or exclude standard) tags (default: `9F02,9F03,9F1A,95,5F2A,9A,9C,9F37,82,9F36,9F10`).
+- `jmeter.iso8583.arqcFromFullIADForCVNs` (since v1.2):
+   Comma-separated list of hexadecimal CVNs (Cryptogram Version Numbers) for which the ARQC calculation includes the full content of tag `9F10` (Issuer Application Data) instead of just the CVR (Card Verification Results) portion (default: `12,16` = CVN18, CVN22).
 - `jmeter.iso8583.binaryFieldTags`:
    Comma-separated list of hexadecimal tag numbers that will be interpreted as binary fields, in addition to binary EMV tags (default: none).